Hydronephrosis (Fluid Accumulation in the Kidney, Urine Congestion in the Renal Pelvis) in cats

 Diagnosis

 The diagnosis of hydronephrosis typically begins with a thorough medical history and a physical examination.
-The veterinarian may ask specific questions about the cat’s symptoms, urination habits, and possible previous illnesses.
+The veterinarian may ask specific questions about the cat’s symptoms, urination habits, and any previous illnesses.
 Palpation of the abdomen can help detect an enlarged kidney or bladder.

 Therapy

 The treatment of hydronephrosis in cats depends on the cause and severity of the condition.
 In many cases, surgical intervention is required to remove the blockage and restore urine flow.
-This may include the removal of urinary stones, the correction of anatomical abnormalities, or the resection of Tumors.
+This may include the removal of urinary stones, the correction of anatomical anomalies, or the resection of Tumors.

 Supportive measures such as fluid therapy, dietary changes, and regular monitoring of kidney function may also be part of the treatment to improve the cat’s health and avoid complications.